Geometric contribution to adiabatic amplification in non-Hermitian systems: Adiabatic amplification

 Let us consider two different paths, $\mathcal{C}$ and $\mathcal{C}^\prime$, which share the same initial and final points in the parameter space.
 The condition that the two paths should give the same geometric amplification factor is equivalent to

 where the path $\mathcal{C} - \mathcal{C}^\prime$ is the closed path obtained by joining the two paths so that path $\mathcal{C}$ is followed by path $\mathcal{C}^\prime$ in the backward direction.
-Let us introduce the Berry curvature to rewrite Eq.~(\ref{eq:cond}) in terms of a surface integral.
-If $\boldsymbol\lambda$ is three dimensional~ \footnote{If $\boldsymbol\lambda$ is not three dimensional, we need to define the Berry curvature as a two-form via the Berry connection one-form by }, we define the left-right and right-right Berry curvatures by
+Let us introduce the Berry curvature to rewrite Eq.~(\ref{eq:cond}) in terms of a surface integral when the path $\mathcal{C} - \mathcal{C}^\prime$ is contractible to a point.
+If $\boldsymbol\lambda$ is three dimensional~ \footnote{If $\boldsymbol\lambda$ is not three-dimensional, we need to define the Berry curvature as a two-form via the Berry connection one-form by }, we define the left-right and right-right Berry curvatures by

 We note that $\mathrm{Im}\left[\boldsymbol{\Omega}^{RR} (\boldsymbol\lambda)\right] = 0$ always holds, but $\mathrm{Im}\left[\boldsymbol{\Omega}^{LR} (\boldsymbol\lambda)\right]$ is generally nonzero.
 Then, Eq.~(\ref{eq:cond}) can be written as